 \subsubsection{Mirror symmetry}

-Another perspective on $qH^*(\mathcal Fl_{n+1},\C)[q_1\inv,\dotsc,q_{n}\inv]$ is as the Jacobi ring of a function called the `superpotential' $\FFlie$ of the flag variety.
+Another perspective on $qH^*(\mathcal Fl_{n+1},\C)[q_1\inv,\dotsc,q_{n}\inv]$ is as Jacobi ring of a function called the `superpotential' $\FFlie$ of the flag variety.
 This function was constructed in Lie theoretic terms in \cite{rietsch} extending a Laurent polynomial formula from \cite{Givental:QToda}, and it leads to a description of Toeplitz matrices as critical points.
-The same function as the Lie-theoretic superpotential was constructed by Berenstein and Kazhdan in a representation-theoretic context see \cite{BeKa}, where it it arises as what is called the decoration of a geometric crystal.
-There is much related and extended work, some in particular using this connection \cite{Chow:Flag,Chow:FlagDmirror,Chow:Gamma,Chhaibi:Thesis}, also \cite{MR,LamTemplier,RW}.
+The same function as the Lie-theoretic superpotential was already constructed by Berenstein and Kazhdan in a representation-theoretic context, see \cite{BeKa}, where it arose as the `decoration' of a geometric crystal.
+There is much extended work including recent proofs of key mirror symmetry predictions for $G/P$, some using the connection with \cite{BeKa}, for example \cite{Chhaibi:Thesis,Chow:Flag,Chow:FlagDmirror,Chow:Gamma, LamTemplier,MR,RW}.